 10. Follow sites for color lovers

-Colourlovers is a creative community where people from around the world create and share colors, palettes and patterns.
-Join the site and explore over 3.7 million user-created color palettes to inspire your ideas.
+Colourlovers is a creative community where people from around the world create and share colors, palettes, and patterns.
+Join the site and explore millions of user-created color palettes to inspire your ideas.